gustavo-roganti/about-me/readme.md

 ### 👨‍💻 Bio

-👨‍💻 As you can see in my [resume](curriculum-vitae.md), I am a full stack web developer, I like solving problems and building things.
+👨‍💻 I am a full stack web developer, I like solving problems and building things.
 I like tinkering with systems and learning new skills.
+📜 Have a look at my [resume](curriculum-vitae.md).

 👨‍🔬 I worked as a Full Stack Web Developer, using PHP and JavaScript.
 I also did a few UX designs and I worked in a development support team, analysing issues and solving bugs.

-🎨 I like working in PHP using frameworks like Yii, Zend, and Symfony
+🎨 I like working in PHP using frameworks like Yii, Zend, Symfony and Wordpress 🔣 I build Wordpress sites using Gutenberg editor and custom made blocks.
 🤹 I like working in JavaScript, trying to keep up with its many tools.
 🤓 I am quite nerd, I love stuff like mod-rewrite, regular expressions, SQL, and many, many more.

-🗣️ I am fluent in 🇬🇧 English, 🇮🇹 Italian and 🇪🇸 Spanish, and I am currently learning 🇧🇷 Portuguese
+🗣️ I am fluent in 🇬🇧 English, 🇮🇹 Italian, 🇪🇸 Spanish, and 🇧🇷 Portuguese

 ### 🤝 Social